Hecter94/EndlessSky-PluginArchive/Working/RW Ships/README.md

 CAVALIER -
 Heavy gunboat with a 5/2 gun/turret hardpoint layout and a low-drag armored hull.
 Middling engine capacity and poor heat dissipation make it a little clunky, but like the Raven it is undeniably capable of punching above its weight.

+LANCIER -
+A torpedo boat, bigger than the Navy's Rainmaker, with a total of 10(!) gun ports and a defensive turret.
+Its weapons array is impressive-looking but the ship itself is slow and vulnerable, so in the present day it is mainly used for intimidating merchant convoys.
+That said, with war looming in 3014, it might find a new lease on life.

 Some of these ships also have variants in the style of the vanilla Navy Auxiliary, with different models and base stats.